meejah/magic-wormhole-protocols/dilated-file-transfer.md

 If the peer has `"mode": "ask"` then this peer MUST NOT send any more messages and instead await an incoming message.

+Note that a UI treatment can still have a list with multiple offers in it; this protocol is spoken per-subchannel so another offer would be on a separate subchannel.

-That incoming message MUST be one of two reply messages: `OfferAccept` or `OfferReject`.
+In `"mode": "ask"`, the incoming message MUST be either `OfferAccept` or `OfferReject`.
 These are indicated by the kind byte of that message being `3` or `4` (see list above).

 ```python